 Rhodes Scholarship Information

 Every year, 11 Rhodes Scholarships are awarded in Canada to outstanding students.
 They are chosen on the basis of exceptional intellect, character, leadership and commitment to service.
 Could you be a future Rhodes Scholar and study at the University of Oxford in England on graduating from York?
-As a candidate you should:
+As a candidate you should meet the following criteria:

 - Be an outstanding student approaching your final year of an Honours program at York University;